coleman0914/coleman0914.github.io/_posts/2025-12-12-capstone-project.md

 Challenges/mistakes so far:

 One of the biggest challenges for me was  just getting started on the design specs, because I’ve never had to plan something like this in such a detailed way before.
 It was hard to figure out what information actually mattered and what I was supposed to decide this early on.
 At first I kept second-guessing myself and putting it off because I didn’t want to get something “wrong.”
 Once I started breaking it down into smaller decisions, like just focusing on size and materials, it became way less overwhelming.
 Prototyping in cardboard helped a lot because it let me physically see the design instead of just imagining it.
 After that, everything now has started to feel more real and manageable, and now I feel way more confident moving forward with the project.

+This page will be updated as I continue to progress in the coming weeks and months.